ACCELERATE YOUR CAREER TRAJECTORY TO BECOME AN ENGINEERING MANAGER

 **Students lacking sufficient statistics coursework in their academic background will be required to take Probability and Statistics for Systems Engineering in lieu of an elective course in term 4 or term 5.
 Once enrolled, students will work with a student support coach to determine which courses to take.

-ENGINEERING MANAGEMENT ALUMNI HAVE GONE ON TO BE EMPLOYED AT ORGANIZATIONS SUCH AS:
+MEM ALUMNI HAVE GONE ON TO BE EMPLOYED AT ORGANIZATIONS SUCH AS:

 BMW